0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

 !!! info "Testnet tokens hold no real-world value"
       Tokens on testnet networks such as PoS Amoy, Ethereum Sepolia, and zkEVM Cardona hold no real value and are solely used for testing purposes.

-We have listed several faucet tools you can use to receive MATIC testnet tokens in the sections below:
+Several faucet tools are available to receive test MATIC and ETH on Sepolia-anchored Polygon networks:

 |          Faucet          | Supported networks                                                                                                    |
 | :----------------------: | --------------------------------------------------------------------------------------------------------------------- |